dggtn/dggtn/README.md

 ### About
 <p>
-I’m Daniela Gangotena, a current Bachelor of Information Technology Management student at UADE, specializing in systems management, software development, and the application of AI in business solutions.
-I’m also gaining hands-on experience in Front-End & Back-End Development, UX Design, Software Quality Assurance, and Data Science.
+I’m Daniela, a Bachelor of Information Technology Management student at UADE, specializing in systems management, software development, and AI in business.
+Currently, I’m working as an apprentice as a Tech Control Execution Analyst in a corporate company, gaining hands-on experience in tech and business.

-With a diverse background, I have experience in both the tech and business sectors.

-Currently, I’m deepening my tech expertise through The ONE program at Alura, where I am learning advanced concepts in Java, Spring Framework, and testing, with over 650 hours of hands-on training.
-I’m also passionate about languages, holding certifications in French (B2 level) and German (B1 level), and I completed the International Baccalaureate (IB) Diploma, which instilled in me a strong foundation in critical thinking and interdisciplinary learning.

-I’m currently focused on expanding my technical skill set and exploring opportunities in software development, AI, and business technology solutions.
-I’m eager to collaborate on projects that bridge the gap between technology and business and continue growing as a versatile professional.
+I’ve completed a 650+ hour backend development course in Java and Spring Boot, strengthening my skills in backend technologies.
+I also have experience in Front-End & Back-End Development, UX Design, Software Quality Assurance, and Data Science.

+Fluent in French (B2) and German (B1), I hold an International Baccalaureate (IB) Diploma, which has sharpened my critical thinking and interdisciplinary approach.
+I’m passionate about expanding my expertise in software development, AI, and business tech solutions, and eager to contribute to innovative projects.
 </p>

 ## GitHub Stats